asyml/texar-pytorch/examples/bert/README.md

 found at [NNI](https://nni.readthedocs.io/en/latest/index.html).

 ## Adaptive distributed training using AdaptDL
-This page describes AdaptDL and its usage and setup can be found at this [link](https://github.com/petuum/adaptdl).
+The page describing AdaptDL and its usage and setup can be found at this [link](https://github.com/petuum/adaptdl).

 A version of the BERT example `bert_classifier_adaptive.py` which uses `texar.torch.distributed` Adaptive API can be run on a kubernetes cluster with